code42/axiomatic/README.md

 Service health can be confirmed by making a web request to the '/health' path of the service.

-## Vault Policy

-Axiomatic needs a Vault policy that allows the service to submit batch jobs.

-*example policy TBD*

 ## Contributing

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for your commit messages.
 Commit type options include: feat, fix, build, chore, ci, docs, style, refactor, perf, and test.